Fernando-Lozano/ladderLogic/README.md

 - font awesome (remove once no longer using) or localize icons

 ## Tasks:
+- add padding around grid lines (will make easier to track mouse movement when leaving the canvas)
+- fix drawing movement off of canvas
 - add images:
     - seperate folder
     - snap and remove with double click